Ergodicity in discrete-time quantum walks: Focus on two-state quantum walks on the line

 \section{Focus on two-state quantum walks on the line}

 In this section, we consider different models of quantum walks on $\Z$ with two spin states.
 More specifically, we look at three different models: coined walks of the form $U=\cS(I \otimes \cC)$ defined by a $2\times 2$ coin; the split step quantum walk, where each step of the quantum walk involves two operations of the coin matrix before stepping in each direction; and finally, the arc-reversal quantum walk on $\Z$.
 These walks are widely studied in the literature as they are completely solvable.
-Points (6)-(7) of Theorem~\ref{thm:main1d} will follow along the way, the latter more specifically from Proposition~\ref{prp:offdia}.
+Points (6)-(7) of Theorem~\ref{thm:main1d} will follow along the way, (see Proposition~\ref{prp:offdia}), except for the last point of (7) which we postpone to Proposition~\ref{prp:nrgstro}.

 We introduce the following shorthand notations.

 \begin{defa} We say a quantum walk $U$ on $\Z$ is \begin{enumerate}[(i)] \item $\ell^\infty$-\eqref{eqn:ergodic_general} if \eqref{eqn:ergodic_general} holds for all $a^{(N)}\in\ell^2(\LL_N,\C^\nu)$ with $\|a^{(N)}\|_\infty\le 1$. \item $\ell^\infty$-\eqref{e:mainlim} if \eqref{e:mainlim} holds for all $\phi^{(N)} \in \ell^2(\LL_N)$ with $\|\phi^{(N)}\|_\infty\le 1$. \end{enumerate} \end{defa}